bigbluebutton/greenlight/README.md

 We invite you to build upon GreenLight and help make it better.
 See [Contributing to BigBlueButton](http://docs.bigbluebutton.org/support/faq.html#contributing-to-bigbluebutton).

 We invite your feedback, questions, and suggests about GreenLight too.
-Please post to the [developer mailing list](https://groups.google.com/forum/#!forum/bigbluebutton-dev).
+Please post them to the [developer mailing list](https://groups.google.com/forum/#!forum/bigbluebutton-dev).